 Here in chapter 9, Isaiah tells us that the promised Child is that same mighty God.
 The Babe born, the Son given, is the mighty God.
+He is both man and God.

 As the God-man, Jesus could not feed Himself lying there in the manger.
 Yet as the God-man, Jesus ensured that every other creature on the earth had something to eat that day.
-As the God-man, Jesus could not pull himself out of the manger.
+As the God-man, Jesus could not sit up by Himself after Mary laid Him down.
 Yet as the God-man, Jesus ensured that all of creation held together under the laws of physics and that the universe stayed on course for another day.

-In the Scripture this term mighty refers especially to a warrior who defends his people (Psalm 45:3-9).
-Luke in Hebrews, of course, understood that this Psalm speaks of Jesus, the Son of God.
+In the Scripture this term mighty refers especially to a warrior who defends his people (Psalm 45:3-7).
+Luke, the likely author of Hebrews, understood that this Psalm speaks of Jesus, the Son of God.
 The child born and the Son given is the mighty God enthroned, who fights our battles for us.

-Nahum 1:8-9 reminds us when we are tempted by fear that our God is the mighty God: "But with an overflowing flood he will make a complete end of the adversaries, and he will pursue his enemies into darkness.
+Nahum 1:8-9 reminds us, when we are tempted by fear, that our God is the mighty God: "But with an overflowing flood he will make a complete end of the adversaries, and he will pursue his enemies into darkness.
 What do you plot against the Lord?
 He will make a complete end; trouble will not rise up a second time."

 Because the Christmas Child is the mighty God, we can be sure of ultimate victory over the destroyer and his lies.
-Do we have courage to face the foe faithfully through His might?
-Can we fight on following the mighty God?
+Isaiah even calls him the fleeing and twisted serpent (Isa.
+27:1, NASB).
+James also promises that he will flee (4:7).
+Do we have courage to face the foe faithfully through the mighty God?
+Will we be strong in the strength of His might?